-The veterinarian will also take a look at the kitten for signs or symptoms of disease.
-Bring along sample of the kitten's falling so the doctor can look for worms.
+The veterinary will also analyze the kitten for symptoms of disease.
+Bring along sample of the kitten's dropping so that the doctor can check for worms.